 An entry fee of 300.00 DKK (approx. 40.00 EUR) applies to all film submissions of more than 30 minutes.
 The entry fee for films of less than 30 minutes and for interactive works is reduced to 150.00 DKK (approx. 20.00 EUR).

 For the competition sections (see 2.1.), CPH:DOX gives priority to World Premieres and, secondarily, International and European Premieres.
 For the non-competitive sections, only Danish premieres are required.
 Films that have already been shown in Denmark or on national Danish television, or have been available on VOD platforms accessible from Denmark, are not eligible for selection unless specific authorisation has been given by the CPH:DOX Programme Department.

 1.6.
-Transfer of rights and conditions:
+Transfer of rights and conditions

-If the rights for a film already confirmed for CPH:DOX are transferred from one rights holder to another before the festival, the original rights holder with whom the festival has confirmed the film is obligated to inform the new rights holder of the participation of the film in the festival, including any conditions under which the film was originally confirmed.
+If the rights for a film already confirmed for CPH:DOX are transferred from one rights holder to another before the festival, the original rights holder with whom the festival has confirmed the film is obliged to inform the new rights holder of the participation of the film in the festival, including any conditions under which the film was originally confirmed.
 Any legal uncertainties and possible sharing or transfer of screening fees, accreditations or other valuables must be negotiated between the former and new rights holders.
 Additional conditions on the part of the festival cannot be added by the new rights holder without the approval of the festival.

 2.1.
 Competitions and awards:

 * DOX:AWARD (10,000 EUR): International main competition (features)